tokyosheep/NextCC/README.md

 1. #### custom server
-to run https server on local , you have to use custom server, I built it in server directory. if you want to insert middleware or something , customize the file.
+to run https server on local , you have to use custom server, I built it in server directory. if you want to insert middleware or something, customize the file.
 [detail is here](https://nextjs.org/docs/advanced-features/custom-server)

 2. #### server side